tungnd237/InventoryManagementAnalyst/README.md

 - tsne shows better performances at times, but we only get to see the performance metric numbers that outstands, not very much the visualization of the clusters that makes sense to the general audience. -> should consider ways to present the t-sne clustering visualization - something more like what pca-based clustering does better

 ## [7] 5/16 TUES 1900 Building#4 Room#309
-- (근우) 진행중
+- (GW) In Progress
-1. 데이터 설명(용도: 보고서, 분석중 데이터 참조)
+1. Data Introduction(for report & our analysis utility)
-2. 목적 측면 논리 확인 + mid term 질문에 대한 답변 준비
+2. Resolve logic leading up & after the objective + resolve mid term questions
-	1. prior knowledge와 클러스터링 결과상 각 클러스터에 속한 데이터 포인트가 일치하는 성질을 갖는지 여부 확인
+	1. prior knowledge-clustering result correspondence check
-	- prior knowledge가 정확히 어떤 것들이 있는지?
+	- specify what prior knowledge exist
-3. 도메인 배경에 대한 설명 - scm에서 inventory management의 위치와 역할, 풀려고 하는 문제상황
+3. Background(Domain) - SCM: inventory management: what role inv mgmt plays, what our problem space is
 	1. ****solid objective**** <- other than just “inventory objective”
 	2. business objective to decide the hyperparameters
 	3. ****how we use the clusters to improve AS-IS****